bachya/cliutils/README.md

 CLIUtils is a library of functionality designed to alleviate common tasks and headaches when developing command-line (CLI) apps in Ruby.

+# *Updating from 1.x.x to 2.0.0?*

+The big difference is schema changes for Validators, Behaviors, and Pre-Post Actions.
+Make sure you read the [wiki](https://github.com/bachya/cliutils/wiki "CLIUtils Wiki").

 # Why?

 It's fairly simple: